juliendenize/Small-JavaScript-Projects/README.md

 There are two scripts:
 - `js/appAjax.js` which works with ajax.
 - `js/appFetch.js` which works with the Fetch API and arrow functions.

+### Cryptocurrencies
+Through this project, you can access to the value of different cryptocurrencies using an API.

+The API used is depreciated so some queries won't work because you can fetch inexistant data, so try different cryptocurrencies.
+Sadly, I think at some point nothing will work anymore.